Opentrons/opentrons/api/docs/v2/basic_commands/liquids.rst

     pipette.dispense(200, plate["B1"])

 .. note::
-    In version 2.16 and earlier of the API, you could pass a ``volume`` argument to ``dispense()`` greater than what was aspirated into the pipette.
+    In API version 2.16 and earlier, you could pass a ``volume`` argument to ``dispense()`` greater than what was aspirated into the pipette.
 The API automatically clamped this value, and the robot *would not* move the plunger lower than dispensing the exact amount.
 In version 2.17 and later, passing such values raises an error.

     To move the plunger a small extra amount, add a :ref:`push out <push-out-dispense>`.
 Or to move it a large amount, use :ref:`blow out <blow-out>`.